 I am an archaeological scientist interested in exploring the articulation between material culture, genetics and biogeography to further theoretical, methodological and scientific advances in the field of human evolution.
-I am the W2 'Lise Meitner' Independent Group Leader at the Max Planck Institute for the Science of Human History in Jena, Germany where I head the Pan-African Evolution research group.
+I am the 'Lise Meitner' Independent Group Leader at the Max Planck Institute for the Science of Human History in Jena, Germany where I head the Pan-African Evolution and ERC funded IslandLab research groups.

-I am also a senior faculty member of the International Max Planck Research School at Freidrich Schiller University, Jena and an affiliated Associate Professor in the Department of Classics and Archaeology at the University of Malta, my alma mater.
-Prior to my current position, I was a Marie Skłodowska-Curie Actions fellow a the Max Planck Institute for the Science of Human History, a British Academy Fellow at the University of Oxford and Junior Research Fellow at Jesus College, and a Fyssen Postdoctoral Fellow at the University of Bordeaux.
+I am also an affiliated Associate Professor in the Department of Classics and Archaeology at the University of Malta, my alma mater, and Reader in the Department of Prehistoric Archaeology at the University of Cologne.
+Prior to my current position, I held a number of independent postdoctoral fellowships, won by open competition, including a Marie Skłodowska-Curie Actions Fellowship at the Max Planck Institute for the Science of Human History, a British Academy Fellowship at the University of Oxford with a Junior Research Fellowship at Jesus College, and a Fyssen Postdoctoral Fellowship at the University of Bordeaux.
 I obtained my PhD at the University of Southampton in 2013.

 - The population structure of early Homo sapiens in Africa and intra-African dispersals

-- The timing, number and character of early Homo sapiens dispersals out of Africa
+- Early Homo sapiens dispersals out of Africa

 - The development of rapid and replicable methods of lithic analysis, producing data that can be combined with other sources of information

 Please see my Publications page where I list 50+ publications covering these topics.